lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 .. include:: snippets/def_list.rst

-Definition lists are not limited to dictionary-like usage; they can be employed whenever a series of headers with associated micro content is needed.
+Definition lists are not limited to dictionary-like usage; they can be employed whenever a series of terms with associated micro content is needed.

 .. _rst-sectioning: